Orchestrator

 --role single-tenant

 Omit --cert and --key to serve plain HTTP.
 When both are present, the listener serves HTTPS and terminates TLS with rustls.
+For managed platforms, it is also valid to keep the orchestrator listener on plain HTTP behind an HTTPS edge proxy or load balancer that owns certificate issuance and renewal; in that topology, configure browser-facing HSTS and other TLS headers at the edge.

 On startup, the command logs the active secret-provider chain, loaded triggers, registered connectors, and the actual bound listener URL.
 On SIGTERM, it stops accepting new requests, lets in-flight requests drain, appends lifecycle events to the EventLog, and persists a final orchestrator-state.json snapshot under --state-dir.